 The parts of the book that I found most interesting were the sections that spoke about the Kashmiri nationalist movement in Pakistan.
 Those who advocate for the independence of Kashmir are constantly harassed and often violently repressed in ‘Azad’ Kashmir.
 Apparently, in Pakistan Administered Kashmir anyone who wishes to contest elections has to pledge allegiance to Pakistan, and formally declare that they have no desire for independence.
-It is interesting to note how this requirement imposed by the state goes against Pakistan’s official position on the Kashmir issue; that the people of Kashmir will have the right to determine their future based on a plebiscite.
+It is interesting to note how this requirement imposed by the state does not go against Pakistan’s official position on the Kashmir issue; that the people of Kashmir will have the right to determine their future based on a plebiscite as either a part of India or Pakistan.
+Independence has never been on the table for the Kashmiris and only exists in rhetoric.
 The book offers insight into the political repression that Kashmiri nationalists face under what they term no less than an occupation of their land by Pakistani forces.
 Political groups such as the Jammu Kashmir Liberation Front (JKLF) and the Jammu Kashmir National Students Federation (JKNSF) are left-leaning nationalist groups that advocate for greater civil and political rights as well as the right to self-determination.
 These groups have made claims regarding the harassment of civilians at the hands of the Pakistan Military.
 Security forces have been accused by the nationalists of violent incidents such as abductions and assassinations, and even some incidents of sexual violence.
 The interviews of members of the JKLF and the JKNSF in Anam Zakria’s book help us gain an understanding of their political goals and demands.
 They advocate for economic reforms to help make the region’s local economy self-sustainable.
 They also claim that the region does not get its fair share of the electricity produced by its hydroelectric power stations.
 The crux of their stance is that Pakistan seems to treat ‘Azad’ Kashmir like a colony.

 What I find very compelling about the book is that it demonstrates a very continuous recognition of how historical events and political developments are interlinked.
 The earthquake, for instance, that hit Kashmir in 2005, is mentioned within the context of the rise of religious militant groups in the region.
 The vacuum left by the civil and military establishment was quickly filled by these groups after the disaster had hit, thus considerably changing the political landscape of the region.
 According to the nationalists, the cause of liberating Kashmir through religious Jihad was exported to the region by the Pakistani state and is being used to counter nationalist forces to this day.